-Degree plans are developed by students in collaboration with the Graduate Nursing Program Director prior to the first registered semester.
+Students develop degree plans with the Graduate Nursing Program Director before the first registered semester.
 If the student is unable to follow the required curriculum sequence during the degree plan period, they shall initiate a meeting with their assigned academic advisor to plan for progression through the program.
 All degree plans and revised degree plans must be approved, be signed by the Graduate Nursing Program Director, and meet the graduate nursing and university requirements.
 It is the student's responsibility to notify the advisor and/ or the Graduate Nursing Program Director with any degree plan change requests.
 Failure to complete this process for plan changes will result in automatic dismissal from the graduate program.